isotopp/isotopp.github.io/content/posts/2020-09-26-my-private-data-warehouse.md

 Instead, I use a `UNIQUE INDEX`, which may be overly specific.

-When exporting account statements, I must specify start and end dates, which sometimes results in duplicate records at the end of one statement and the beginning of the next.
+When exporting account statements, I must specify start and end dates, which sometimes result in duplicate records at the end of one statement and the beginning of the next.

 To avoid loading the same line twice if it appears in multiple CSV files, this unique index should be adequate.